‘Therfore bihoveth hire a ful long spoon

 Following the main course, the two leaders stood on the stage to make obligatory formal speeches.
 These were followed by the evening’s entertainment — a lacklustre orientalist dance-drama performed by the Chinese Youth League of Australia entitled ‘The Dragon Down Under’.
 It told an upbeat story of the Chinese community; that is to say, there was no mention of such unseemly issues as anti-Chinese riots, the White Australia Policy, or ongoing racism, although Hawke had touched on some of these issues in his remarks.
 During the show, I again attempted to prod the doughy Communist.
 Surely Premier Li must find performances like this, no matter how well intentioned, to be a tad irksome, I asked, in particular as they were derived from Jiang Qing’s Model Theatre Productions 樣板戲, which were now outlawed in China itself.
 By then, however, Li Peng had my measure, and he ignored me.

 Before too long, I heard that there was considerable displeasure with me in Canberra’s corridors of power.
 Not being bound by the strictures of the Australian public service, and indeed entirely ignorant of official protocol — no one had bothered to brief me on the evening, or even to suggest that the brain-numbing exchanges between Hawkie and Li Peng were tantamount to being a state secret — I’d blabbed about the dinner with fellow doctoral students, teachers and friends.
-In particular, I mentioned Hawke’s expletive when I had told that I thought 1989 would see a showdown between Zhao and his opposition and that Zhao was headed for a fall.
+In particular, I mentioned Hawke’s expletive when I had told him that I thought 1989 would see a showdown between Zhao and his opposition and that Zhao was headed for a fall.
 The China boosterists in academia and the Australian government were not amused by such off-piste remarks, and one of the most prominent among them told me so in no uncertain terms.

 A few days later, Linda visited our friends the translators Yang Xianyi and Gladys Yang.
 It was at one of their usual whiskey-fueled salons.
 When Linda was introduced as coming from Australia, one of the Chinese guests chimed up to recount a story he had heard about this Australian academic called ‘Bai Jieming’ 白杰明 (my Chinese name), the Australian Prime Minister Bob Hawke and Li Peng.
 The raconteur told his story with a confident flair, liberally adding apocryphal details.